openemail/openemail-docs-v1/docs/prerequisite-system.md

 systemd-timesyncd.service active: yes
                  RTC in local TZ: no
 ```
-The lines `NTP enabled: yes` and `NTP synchronized: yes` indicate wether you have NTP enabled and if it's synchronized.
+The lines `systemd-timesyncd.service active: yes` and `NTP indicates that you have NTP enabled and it's synchronized.

 To enable NTP you need to run the command `timedatectl set-ntp true`.
 You also need to edit your `/etc/systemd/timesyncd.conf`: